Wanamaker expeditions: Reception

 In 1971, the photographs of the 1913 expedition were rediscovered in the collections of the American Museum of Natural History.
 A team of researchers worked to identify the people in the photographs and prepare them for publication.
 Charles R. Reynolds Jr., edited the book American Indian Portraits from the Wanamaker Expedition of 1913, which resulted from their analysis.
 A photograph of Emma Kickapoo was selected to appear on the cover of the book.

-In 2018, the film Dixon-Wanamaker Expedition To Crow Agency (1908) was selected to the National Film Registry as "culturally, historically, or aesthetically significant".
+In 2018, the documentary film Dixon-Wanamaker Expedition To Crow Agency (1908) was selected for preservation in the National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".